-Taking the above into account, here is a report from Tarikh At-Tabari, where the infamous Umayyad Caliph decides to change the Qunya of a child who was named in honour of Ali ibn Abi Talib [as]:
+In returning back to the topic of the importance of names and genealogy for the Ummayads, we wish to present a report from Tarikh at-Tabari, where the infamous Umayyad Caliph decides to change the Qunya of a child who was named in honour of Ali ibn Abi Talib [as]:

 “Ali b. `Abdallah b. `Abbas b. `Abd al-Muttalib.
 His mother was Zur’ah bt.
 Mishrah b.
 Ma`di-Karib b.
 Wali’ah b.
 Shurahbil b.
 Mu`awiyah b.
 Hujr al-Qird b. al-Harith al-Walladah b. `Amr b.
 Mu`awiyah b. al-Harith b.
 Mu`awiyah b.
 Thawr b.
 Muratti’ b.
 Thawr, that is, Kindah.
 His kunyah was Abu Muhammad.

 It was reported that he was born the night `Ali b.
 Abi Talib, the Commander of the Faithful, was killed, in Ramadan 40/February 661.
 He therefore was given both the name and the kunyah of [`Ali b.
 Abi Talib], that is, Abu al-Hasan. `Abd al-Malik b.
 Marwan said to him: “By God, I shall not tolerate it that you would use both the name and the kunyah [of `Ali b.
 Abi Talib].”
 So he changed his kunyah and made it Abu Muhammad.“